-This course walks participants through the steps of creating a classroom culture plan that establishes an orderly, yet exciting classroom where students can and want to do the hard work that is required to learn and succeed.
-Participants uncover what motivates students to engage in learning and what the underlying causes of misbehaviors.
-Learners in the course will develop stronger communication techniques to motivate students in order and ensure that what is communicated is relevant, meaningful, and engaging.
-Strategies are also shared for developing positive and trusting peer-to-peer, teacher-to-student, and parent-teacher relationships in order to set the foundation for a productive, engaged, and respectful classroom.
+ASPDP teachers will learn how to create a classroom culture plan that establishes an orderly, yet exciting classroom.
+Participants uncover what motivates students to engage in learning and the underlying causes of misbehaviors that impede learning.
+They will develop stronger communication techniques that motivate students, ensuring that what is communicated is relevant, meaningful and engaging.
+Strategies are also shared that develop positive and trusting peer-to-peer, teacher-to-student, and teacher-to-parent relationships.

 How to Register and Enroll

 To complete enrollment you must register and pay for each course on both the CE Credits Online website and the ASPDP site.

 - Add the P Credit course(s) to your Cart.

 - When you are ready to check out, go to your cart.
 You will be asked to log-in to your account or create a new account.